kaydoh/data-journalism/openrefine/readme.md

 Our second field is one that shows us what kind of plan the item is -- PACE or Partial Capitation.
 (Don't worry what they mean.
 It's two different ways of paying.)

-Sometimes you need to anchor your regex to the beginning or end of the row, and sometimes you want to use an "OR" condition -- as in PACE OR PARTIAL....
+Sometimes you need to anchor your regex to the beginning or end of the string, and sometimes you want to use an "OR" condition -- as in PACE OR PARTIAL....

 An "or" in a regex is the vertical bar "|".
 Anchoring to the beginning of a field is a caret (^) and the end is a dollar sign.